 Cheri Clampett, CYT, ERYT-500, founder of the training, has worked extensively with cancer patients.
-For the last fifteen years Cheri has taught Therapeutic Yoga classes to patients at the Cancer Center of Santa Barbara, offering complementary care to patients as they traverse surgery, chemotherapy, radiation, or whatever path of treatment they have chosen.
+For the last nineteen years Cheri has taught Therapeutic Yoga classes to patients at the Cancer Center of Santa Barbara, offering complementary care to patients as they traverse surgery, chemotherapy, radiation, or whatever path of treatment they have chosen.
 As traditional medicine is opening its doors to the ancient healing arts, and the benefits of these practices are being studied and validated in a medical context, there is a great opportunity to integrate conventional medicine with the holistic healing that yoga has to offer.

 Nursing Continuing Education Units – CEU’s

 The Therapeutic Yoga Training Program has been certified by the California Board of Registered Nursing as a continuing education provider for over fifteen years.
 The training is approved for 40 contact hours with the CBRN.
 The regulations for CEU’s for nurses vary by state, so check with your state’s nursing board to see if CBRN certified units are acceptable for your licensing needs.